Andras-Csanyi/hashnode/clckxmr6k000408ky93zfee07.md

-# Why I make my own code generator?
+# Why do I create my own code generator?

 The architecture of the [Encyclopedia Galactica](https://github.com/EncyclopediaGalactica) platform, we can say that it is a platform, is a microservices architecture.
 Or something like that -ish...